 Ten Years Later, Kelly Nachreiner's Decision to be an Organ Donor Still Reverberates

-MADISON - It's been a decade since Kelly Nachreiner died.
+Madison, Wisconsin - It's been a decade since Kelly Nachreiner died.

 "Ten years," Mary Nachreiner said, reflecting on losing her middle daughter at the age of 16 as the result of an automobile accident.
 "In some ways, it seems like yesterday.
 In others, it seems like an eternity."

 Yet Kelly Nachreiner lives on, literally and figuratively.

 She was an organ donor, and that decision directly saved three people's lives.
 But indirectly, the impact of Kelly's decision to be a donor is immeasurable.

 "I always describe it as the one ray of sunshine at the very darkest time of our lives," Mary Nachreiner said of her daughter's wish to donate her organs.
 "It just keeps growing and growing."

 Indeed, it's now a brilliant light.

 With her family leading the way, then-Governor Tommy Thompson signed the Kelly Nachreiner Bill into law on May 9, 2000.
 The law requires drivers' education classes to devote 30 minutes of class time to discuss organ donation.
 It was proposed, debated and signed into law in just four months, and is believed to be the quickest legislation approved in state history.

 Over the past seven years, the rate of 15- to 19-year-olds who have expressed their willingness to be organ donors has risen from 58.1 percent to 69.3 percent.
 That means nearly 56,000 more Wisconsin teens have put orange donor stickers on their driver’s licenses.